Code of Conduct and MSA Statement

 3.1.4 Information Management Integrity and Confidentiality

-All Company Directors, employees and external collaborators, in carrying out their various business activities and in line with their applicable roles and responsibilities, are required to manage, record and process data and information in a complete, correct, adequate, accurate and timely manner, and in accordance with applicable laws and with internal regulations.
+All the Addressees, in carrying out their various business activities and in line with their applicable roles and responsibilities, are required to manage, record and process data and information in a complete, correct, adequate, accurate and timely manner, and in accordance with applicable laws and internal regulations.

-Data entry and Company accounting, financial and economic practices shall be carried out in accordance with the above principles and with a focus and commitment to the protection of corporate data.
+Data entry and Company accounting, financial and economic practices shall be carried out in accordance with the above principles and with respect to the protection of Company’s data.

 3.1.5 Diligence in the Use of Company Resources

-All Company Directors, employees and external collaborators are required to make appropriate use of Company resources, ensuring no actions are taken that may in any way reduce the effectiveness and efficiency of resources, or that may prove contrary to the interests of the Company.
+All the Addressees are required to make appropriate use of Company resources, ensuring no actions are taken that may in any way reduce the effectiveness and efficiency of resources, or that may prove contrary to the interests of the Company.

-Furthermore, all Directors, employees and external collaborators are required to safeguard Company assets and to avoid improper or unlawful activities and actions, while also taking into account third parties.
+Furthermore, all the Addressees are required to safeguard Company’s assets and avoid improper or unlawful activities and actions, also if carried out by third parties.

 3.2 Business Management Standards of Conduct